Family friendly hiking in the Swiss Alps

 Day 2: Maderanertal

 After breakfast, we walked around the lake into the forest.
 The path was quite rocky and slippery in places as there had been heavy rain overnight.
-It was a steep descent, leading us to an impressive viewpoint overlooking the Chärstelenbach river with waterfalls cascading down the mountainside in the background.
+It was a steep descent, but lots of fun for the children as there were ropes to cling on to on the way down.
+The path lead to a bridge over the Chärstelenbach river.

 After crossing the river we reached our lunch stop: Alp Stössi, an alpine diary selling freshly made cheese and yogurt.
 The products are made from the milk of cows who have munched their way through the surrounding herb-rich pastures.
 We were given a quick tour of the diary and we then feasted on cheese and cured meats.
 My children weren’t big fans of this unfortunately but they filled up on bread instead.